 The impact of security classification on software engineering

-Medical device regulations set greater demands on the design and the development of medical device software when its potential failures are likely to have significant consequences.
+Medical device regulations set greater demands on the design and the development of medical device software when their potential failures are likely to have significant consequences.

 The purpose of the safety classification is hence to index the software lifecycle management by the risk for the patient if any software failure or anomaly occurred.
-Consequently, this classification has an impact on both traceability and document management efforts, enabling you to prove risk management via the medical device development.
+Consequently, this classification has an impact on both traceability and document management efforts, enabling you to prove risk management via medical device development.

-As a medical device manufacturer, it is fundamental that your software comply with current standards.
-Actually, it is a sine qua non condition to market your medical device.
+As a medical device manufacturer, it is fundamental to prove your software compliance with current standards; and in this case, with the “IEC 62304 – medical device software – software life cycle processes”standard.
+Actually, it is a sine qua non condition to market any of your medical devices.
+But that’s not all: your medical products’ sustainability and corporate image also depend on your products’ reliability and safety.

 Applying the requirements of the IEC 62304 standard to software lifecycle

 The IEC 62304 standard does not clearly make verification activities and specific tests processes mandatory.
-However, they are key to meet its software lifecycle requirements and have to be integrated as part of a Software Quality Assurance Plan, specifying at least:
+However, they are key to meeting its software lifecycle requirements and have to be integrated as part of a Software Quality Assurance Plan, specifying at least:

 - Configuration management: the configuration management is a very important aspect for software lifecycle since it allows to stock and keep track of all the different versions and modifications that will be used by a system (hardware, software, documents, unit data, etc.)